Calibrate & Maintain Your MacBook Battery For Best Performance

 - At this point, save your work.
 Continue to use your computer; when the battery gets very low, the computer will automatically go to sleep.

 - Turn off the computer or allow it to sleep for five hours or more.

 - Connect the power adapter and leave it connected until the battery is fully charged again.

 Even though safe sleep mode will save any open files when your computer goes to sleep, it’s a good idea to save everything and close your apps before it goes to sleep.
 Once you’ve run the calibration cycle, your computer will have a much better idea of how much power is really left in your battery.

 Monitoring Your MacBook’s Battery Health

-In addition to calibrating your battery, you can take steps to monitor the health and charge level to give you an even better idea of the overall condition.
-There are a number of apps that we’ve covered before, like Watts and CoconutBattery.
-I use a free app called BatteryHealth that keeps an icon in the menu bar; clicking it opens up a monitoring window that gives you a lot of useful information about your battery.
+In addition to calibrating it, you can take steps to monitor the health and charge level of your battery to give you an even better idea of the overall condition.
+There are a number of apps that we’ve covered before, like Watts and CoconutBattery .

 As you can see here, you get the current charge level, current and original maximum charge, an estimate of time remaining on the current charge, number of cycles, age, and pretty much everything else you need to monitor the overall health of your battery.